 The insurance companies are never going to pay that amount.
 In all fairness, they’d have to increase the prices of their policies substantially to meet the financial obligation of that magnitude.
 Besides, they have a more cost-effective option in Medicated-Assisted Treatment (MAT).
 This is a program that is sweeping the country as therapy for substance use disorders.

 In essence, this program helps addicts get off of elicit and prescription opioids by providing them with other opioids such as methadone, buprenorphine, Suboxone and a few others.
 With all due respect to advocates of MAT drugs, an opioid is an opioid; regardless if it’s sold in a pharmacy or on the street – Google it.
 Furthermore, I have never met one single person who has been through the MAT program who is now in recovery and not using any narcotics whatsoever.
 Yet, I have met a bunch of addicts who have been on MAT drugs for many, many years that have no intention at all to stop.
-Unfortunately, these people suffer the same long-term negative effects
+Unfortunately, these people suffer the same long-term negative effects from the MAT drugs as they would from any other opioid.

 The biggest winner in the Medicated-Assisted Treatment program is a company called Indivior, a spinoff of the UK parent company Reckitt Benckiser whose two products are Suboxone and Subutex, a brand name for buprenorphine.
 Indivior had over a billion dollars in sales last year.